COS301-SE-2022/Twitter-Summariser/services/README.md

 ### AWS DynamoDB:
 AWS DynamoDB functionality can also be tested local using plugin: Serverless-dynamodb-local
-- The DynamoDB Local instance will run a a local Java program by default or a docker container can be used.
+- The DynamoDB Local instance will run a local Java program by default or a docker container can be used.
 As always the configuration of DynamoDB will be done in the serverless.yml configure file.
-Can also make code use offline instances. for more info [Serverless-dynamodb-local](https://www.serverless.com/plugins/serverless-dynamodb-local)
+AWS Lambda and other parts of code can also make code use of the offline instances of databases. for more info [Serverless-dynamodb-local](https://www.serverless.com/plugins/serverless-dynamodb-local)

 #### Usefull Commands
 1. To start dynamodb